sungguenja/studying/README.md

 ## Pls don't try this at home

-this noob's studying level is so Fxxx.
+this noob's studying level is so low

 So it can attack ur eye